Quick start

 - Keep search-intent variations on one canonical page instead of creating duplicates.

 The Slug Generator turns a readable title into a URL-friendly draft path.
-It is useful for planning blog guides and tool pages while keeping one clear canonical page for each search intent.
+It is useful for planning blog guides and tool pages while keeping one clear main page for each real topic.

 How to read the answer